90poe/vscode-cy-helper/README.md

 ![](./assets/findUnusedCustomCommands.gif)

 ### 4. Generate type definitions for Cypress custom commands
-From menu select `Cypress: Generate custom command types`
+Context menu item `Cypress: Generate custom command types` or can also be configured to generate types on save, with `cypressHelper.typeDefinitionOnSave`
 How it works:
 - checks configuration `customCommandsFolder`, `typeDefinitionFile`, `typeDefinitionExcludePatterns`, `includeAnnotationForCommands`
 - get files from `customCommandsFolder`, excepting `typeDefinitionExcludePatterns`